Church Insurance: Top Companies, Cost & Coverage

 - A couple claims poor counseling led to their divorce and financial hardship

 Commonly called D&O coverage, this is more common in businesses to protect board members who are not typical employees.
 Most churches are governed by some sort of board—and while many states offer some immunity for volunteer board members, there may still be significant defense costs involved and no immunity if the action is considered egregious or gross negligence.
-Because of that risk, consider this coverage.
+Because of that risk, you should consider this coverage.

-D&O claims often make the news, such as:
+D&O claims often make the news, such as

 - The church has a capital campaign for a new building, but after raising the money, it decides to do something else with the funds.